 San Diego Zoo — San Diego, California

 In addition to being accredited by the AZA, the San Diego Zoo is recognized by the American Alliance of Museums for its work.
-The zoo is home to over 12,000 animals and over 650 species and subspecies.
+The zoo is home to more than 12,000 animals and more than 650 species and subspecies.
 Plus, its wildlife alliance arm has made great strides in areas like genetic diversity, reproductive sciences, disease, and population sustainability in an effort to help save plants and wildlife worldwide.

 Lincoln Park Zoo — Chicago, Illinois